fbpx

 The GIG Fund provides flexible grants for nonprofit organizations to support programs and activities featuring professional artists.
 GIG Fund grants help cover fees for touring or local artists.
 Funds may also be used for project costs such as accessibility accommodations and marketing.
 We work with a panel to help us review applications and distribute grants annually.

-In December 2022, 100 organizations across the Midwest received a total of $400,000 through the GIG Fund.
-These awards are supporting creative projects and educational events in winter and spring 2023, helping organizations present artists in their community by offsetting the costs of programming and touring.
+In August 2024, 99 organizations across the Midwest received a total of $380,000 through the GIG Fund.
+These awards are supporting creative projects and educational events in winter 2024 thru spring 2025, helping organizations present artists in their community by offsetting the costs of programming and touring.

-All grantees must review and adhere to the instructions detailed in the Crediting Requirements.
+All grantees must review and adhere to the instructions detailed in the Crediting Requirements section of your grant agreement.
 Please use the NEA and Arts Midwest logo lockups below.

 For social media posts related to your grant activities, please use the hashtag #artsmidwest.